 NERSC Announces Winners of Inaugural HPC Achievement Awards

-The Department of Energy’s National Energy Research Scientific Computing Center (NERSC) announced the winners of their inaugural High Performance Computing (HPC) Achievement Awards on Wednesday at the annual NERSC User Group meeting at the Lawrence Berkeley National Laboratory (Berkeley Lab).
+The Department of Energy’s National Energy Research Scientific Computing Center (NERSC) announced the winners of their inaugural High Performance Computing (HPC) Achievement Awards at the annual NERSC User Group meeting at the Lawrence Berkeley National Laboratory (Berkeley Lab).

 The awardees are all NERSC users who have either demonstrated an innovative use of HPC resources to solve a scientific problem, or whose work has had an exceptional impact on scientific understanding or society.
 In an effort to encourage young scientists who are using HPC in their research, NERSC also presented two early career awards.